 articles & book chapters

-- “Speciesism and Animal Neuroscience”, forthcoming in Neuroethics and Nonhuman Animals, Andrew Fenton, L. Syd M Johnson, and Adam Shriver, eds., Springer, 2019.
+- “Speciesism and Animal Neuroscience”, in Neuroethics and Nonhuman Animals, Andrew Fenton, L. Syd M Johnson, and Adam Shriver, eds., Springer, 2020.

-- “Environmental, Food and Animal Ethics Guide to Responsible Food and Agriculture Systems” forthcoming in Rethinking Food and Agriculture: New Ways Forward, Amir Kassam and Laila Kassam, eds., Academic Press (Elsevier), 2019.
+- “Environmental, Food, and Animal Ethics Guide to Responsible Food and Agriculture Systems” forthcoming in Rethinking Food and Agriculture: New Ways Forward, Amir Kassam and Laila Kassam, eds., Academic Press (Elsevier), October 2020.